barchart/alerting-service-public/docs/content/concepts/security.md

 ## System Integration

 The Barchart Alerting Service uses commercially reasonable procedures to ensure your data is safe.
-All data is encrypted before transmission (using HTTP over SSL/TLS).
+All data is encrypted during transmission (using HTTP over SSL/TLS).
 Furthermore, each interaction is authorized using a [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token).

 ## Token Generation